Contact Us

 In 2013, it was reported that Wisconsin had the lowest amount of residents fall below the federal poverty level at eleven percent when compared to surrounding states.
 The state’s median annual household income between 2011 and 2013 was just over $54,000.
 In September 2014, Wisconsin had an unemployment rate of five and a half percent.

 Statute of limitation laws are put in place by the legal system to provide a general fairness and prudence when it comes to filing a lawsuit.
-Wisconsin’s statute of limitations can range from two to six years depending not the nature of the case.
+Wisconsin’s statute of limitations can range from two to six years depending on the nature of the case.
 (FindLaw.com)

 Prestige Services, Inc. (PSI) works to ensure quality debt collection that works within Wisconsin’s collection laws whether that means staying up to date on collection licenses, industry news, and economy data within the state.